roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 "It's a nice house."

-Hinagiku dismount the motorcycle, and muttered thus upon viewing Nagisa's residence from the footpath.
+Hinagiku dismount the motorcycle, and murmured thus, upon viewing Nagisa's residence from the footpath.
 Almost all the houses of the City have a similar shape and dimensions.
 Most are one-story houses, not dome-shaped, but their silhouettes being gently curved.
 And, whereas Nagisa's house does not, some houses does have a pool amidst a spacious gardens.